busyDuckman/crc-sentences/README.md

 eg:
   - handily, this text has a CRC of: 00cb5f79 and a length of 61.
   - believe it or not, this text has a CRC of: 00BEE21E
+  - Useful for testing, I happen to have a CRC value of: 01448C52 and a length of 81.